-As an Early Childhood major you will gain the knowledge and experience to become an effective educator in an early childhood setting.
-Your field experiences will allow you to practice the application of your coursework under the supervision of today’s most highly qualified current practitioners.
+Gain the knowledge and experience to become an effective early childhood educator.
+Field experiences allow you to practice the application of your coursework under the supervision of highly qualified practitioners.

 A degree in Early Childhood Education leads to initial licensure as a teacher of early childhood, grades Pre-K-2.
 After completing this program you may qualify for a variety of positions working with young children in pre-schools, kindergartens, and grades one through two.
 Within the major, students are prepared to meet children’s special and unique needs in regular early childhood settings.

-Students in the Early Childhood Education major must also choose a Liberal Arts major to complement their professional studies.
-You may choose from the following programs:
+Students in the Early Childhood Education major must also choose a Liberal Arts major to complement their professional studies:

 You will be in the field each year of your educational program to gain experience in a variety of settings with an array of age groups, learning abilities, and populations.
 In your first and second year, you will be in the classroom one day a week over the course of a semester.
 During your junior year you are required to complete a minimum of 150 hours of practicum work at the preschool/kindergarten level OR a minimum of 200 hours of practicum work in grades 1 or 2.